South Africa's Life Healthcare CEO steps down

-JOHANNESBURG, June 12 Life Healthcare's chief executive will step down at the end of June, the South African private hospital operator said on Monday.
+JOHANNESBURG, June 12 (Reuters) - Life Healthcare's chief executive will step down at the end of June, the South African private hospital operator said on Monday.

 André Meyer, chief executive since 2014, has overseen the company's entry into Poland, India and Britain and extended its expansion from acute care into other healthcare services.